How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 The answer to this question is that you can’t sell a minor’s property unless you get “Permission to Sell” from a court of law.

 With that, a court of law issues “Permission to sell” after a person obtains a “Guardianship Certificate” from the Guardian Court.
-In it, a father or close relative is declared a Guardian of a minor.
+In it, a father or close relative is designated as the Guardian of a minor.

 The crucial thing to remember is that a court of law issues permission to sell only upon producing a “Guarantee by a guarantor holding property.”